M66B/FairEmail/docs/FAQ-pl-rPL.md

 <br />

 <a name="faq140"></a>
-**(140) Dlaczego tekst wiadomości zawiera dziwne znaki?**
+**(140) Why does the message text contain strange characters?**

 Displaying strange characters is almost always caused by specifying no or an invalid character encoding by the sending software.
 FairEmail will assume [ISO 8859-1](https://en.wikipedia.org/wiki/ISO/IEC_8859-1) when no character set or when [US-ASCII](https://en.wikipedia.org/wiki/ASCII) was specified.
-Poza tym, nie ma sposobu na automatyczne i wiarygodne określenie poprawnego kodowania znaków, więc FairEmail nie może tego naprawić.
-Właściwym działaniem jest zgłoszenie tego nadawcy.
+Other than that there is no way to reliably determine the correct character encoding automatically, so this cannot be fixed by FairEmail.
+The right action is to complain to the sender.

 <br />

 <a name="faq141"></a>
 **(141) How can I fix 'A drafts folder is required to send messages'?**

 To store draft messages a drafts folder is required.
 In most cases FairEmail will automatically select the drafts folders on adding an account based on [the attributes](https://www.iana.org/assignments/imap-mailbox-name-attributes/imap-mailbox-name-attributes.xhtml) the email server sends.
-Jednakże, niektóre serwery e-mail nie są jednak poprawnie skonfigurowane i nie wysyłają tych atrybutów.
+However, some email servers are not configured properly and do not send these attributes.
 In this case FairEmail tries to identify the drafts folder by name, but this might fail if the drafts folder has an unusual name or is not present at all.

 You can fix this problem by manually selecting the drafts folder in the account settings (Setup, step 1, tap account, at the bottom).
 If there is no drafts folder at all, you can create a drafts folder by tapping on the '+' button in the folder list of the account (tap on the account name in the navigation menu).